pomerium/documentation/content/docs/guides/hedgedoc.md

 docker-compose up
 ```

 Navigate to `https://authenticate.localhost.pomerium.io`.
-Your Pomerium proxy will redirect you to your GitHub OAuth app, where you can authorize the OAuth app to access your GitHub account.
+Pomerium will redirect you to your GitHub OAuth app, where you can authorize the OAuth app to access your GitHub account.

 ![GitHub IdP sign-in prompt](img/sign-in-gh.png)